CTIN’s Regional Ambassadors

 Magamba Network, Zimbabwe

 Magamba means ‘Heroes’ or ‘Freedom Fighters’.
 It all started when two young Zimbabweans, Comrade Fatso & Outspoken, met at a poetry slam and battled each other – with words.
 Magamba Network, based in Zimbabwe, has grown into Zimbabwe’s leading creative organisation and one of the country’s trailblazers in digital media and youth engagement.
 Magamba was born at a time of hyperinflation, disillusionment and political oppression.
 The network emerged in 2007 and was all about inspiring young people to be part of the change our country desperately needs.
-And Magamba decided to do that using fun, creative tools that speak to young people in a language they understand: from hip hop to satire, from social media to innovation.
+And Magamba decided to do that using fun, creative tools that speak to young people in a language they understand: from hip-hop to satire, from social media to innovation.

-Magamba Networks Open Parly Africa project is a cutting edge open data project using digital media, urban culture and civic tech to track and aggregate parliament data, defend civic space and increase young people’s participation in national political processes with operations in Zimbabwe (Open Parly ZW), Zambia (Open Parly ZED), Nigeria (Open Parly Nigeria) and Kalfadhi (Open Parly Somalia).
+Magamba Networks Open Parly Africa project is a cutting-edge open data project using digital media, urban culture and civic tech to track and aggregate parliament data, defend civic space and increase young people’s participation in national political processes with operations in Zimbabwe (Open Parly ZW), Zambia (Open Parly ZED), Nigeria (Open Parly Nigeria) and Kalfadhi (Open Parly Somalia).

 Follow them on Twitter and Facebook